SaiKartthik/notes-app/README.md

-A note-taking app with sections included
+# 📝 Notes App

-update log
+A minimal **note-taking web app with sections**, inspired by Google Keep / Notes, but built from scratch using plain **HTML, JavaScript, and Bootstrap**.

 {v0.1}
-  Add sections
+- Add sections
-  Add full width
+- Add full width
-  save to local storage
+- Save to local storage
-  import/export json files
+- Import/export json files